-2. Click the Catalog tab, as shown in Figure 6.
-If a message is displayed "New cores are available", click Download them now!, and download the latest versions of the IP cores.
+Click the Catalog tab, as shown in Figure 6.
+If a message New cores are available is displayed, click Download them now!, and download the latest versions of the IP cores.

-Note: The download process requires internet connection to the machine.
+Note: The download process requires internet connection.

 Figure 6.
 Updating the Catalog